El Coyote (character): El Coyote's identity

 César de Echagüe (the III – with Mexican and Spanish roots) was a wealthy, elegant Californio nobleman, resident at the large 40,000 hectare (100,000 acres or 400 km2) ranch, Rancho San Antonio, just north-east of Los Angeles.
 He had an affable, charming appearance – lazy, comfortable, cynical and sceptic, and with false superficiality.
 He was educated and refined, a master of expression, and a practical, pragmatic man.
 Behind his facade he doubled as El Coyote, a masked vigilante hero and defender of the weak – fighting for freedom, honesty and justice.
 Coyote protected the original Hispanics (and the native Indians) of California from the Anglo Americans, and certainly from all "bad ones".
 Mallorquí did address the Afro-American question only briefly.

 The stories continued the mythical traditions of Robin Hood, Dick Turpin, and The Scarlet Pimpernel – published in 1905, which was the very first popular novel with the "double identity" plot.
 Dime novel detective Nick Carter debuted in 1886.
 Tarzan was introduced in 1912, and Zorro found its way to the public in 1919, but El Coyote became even bigger – in Spain.
 Among other early famous, often masked American novel and/or radio heroes, were The Shadow, debuting 1930 (and 1931), plus The Phantom Detective, Doc Savage, The Spider and Lone Ranger in 1933, and Green Hornet in 1936.
 Some of the very early comic strip superheroes (or costumed crime-fighters) were Buck Rogers introduced in 1928, Dick Tracy 1931, and Flash Gordon in 1934.
 The most famous comic book (or strip) hero is Superman originated in 1933 (and commercially published in 1938).
-In 1934 Mandrake debuted, and the Phantom comic strip (The Phantom) in 1936.
+In 1934 Mandrake debuted, and the Phantom comic strip in 1936.
 Batman and the original Captain Marvel entered in 1939.
 Captain America and the originals of The Flash, Green Lantern and Daredevil made their debuts in 1940.
 Wonder Woman, Blackhawk and Green Arrow debuted in 1941, and in 1947 Black Canary entered the scene.